 A road safety audit is a formal assessment of an existing or future road.

-The following stages are followed for a road safety audit:
+The following stages are required for a road safety audit:

-Appropriate consideration will be given to vulnerable road users and for unique traffic conditions that exist in the NT.
+Consideration will be given to vulnerable road users and for unique traffic conditions that exist in the Northern Territory (NT).

-The NT Government will direct which stages will be undertaken for all projects including any of the following:
+The Northern Territory Government will direct which stages will be undertaken for all projects, including when:

 - a new road is proposed